WH Smith names former Balfour Beatty boss as executive chairman

 Ms Court said: “The board strongly believes that Leo’s record of leadership and significant experience of successfully delivering transformation for large international companies make him the right candidate to deliver the group’s return to stability and long-term growth strategy.”

+Jonathan Eng, fundamental portfolio manager at major WH Smith shareholder Causeway Capital, said: “WH Smith urgently needs a leader who is disciplined on capital spending and focused on rebuilding North American margins.

+“As chief executive of Balfour Beatty, Leo Quinn transformed the company from a poorly managed, loss-making UK infrastructure group to one winning contracts, generating cash, and delivering a total shareholder return more than three times that of the FTSE 250 during his tenure.”

-Mr Quinn, who was group chief executive of Balfour Beatty for more than 10 years, will take on the role with a share award worth an initial £12.25 million on top of his £360,000 annual salary, plus pension and benefits.
+Mr Quinn, who was group chief executive of Balfour Beatty for more than 10 years, will take on the role at WH Smith with a share award worth an initial £12.25 million on top of his £360,000 annual salary, plus pension and benefits.

 The award will pay out based on an annual share price performance test measured over five years and could be worth a potential £24.5 million if the firm’s stock doubles in value from its current level.

+Mr Quinn will also buy shares worth £2 million with his own funds.

-He will not receive an annual bonus or other long-term incentive awards.
+But he will not be entitled to receive an annual bonus or other long-term incentive awards.

 Mr Quinn said: “WH Smith is a great business with a remarkable heritage.